-- 1. Contract = Agreement + Enforceability by law.
-Thus, for a Contract, there should first be an Agreement. - 2.
+- 1. Contract Agreement + Enforceability by lawy Thus for Antract, there should first be an Agreement. - 2.
 Agreements that do not give rise to legal obligations are not Contracts.
 Example: A invites B for his son's wedding.
 B accepts the invitation.
 This is a mere agreement, not a Contract, there being no intention to create legal obligation. - 3.
 Agreements to do an unlawful, immoral or illegal act, like smuggling or murdering a person, cannot be enforceable by law.
 Such agreements cannot be considered as a Contract. - 4.
 Also, certain Agreements are specifically declared Void or Unenforceable.
 Example: Agreements to bet i.e wagering Agreements, Agreements in restraint of trade, agreements to do an impossible act, etc. - 5.
 Hence, all Agreements are not Contracts, but all contracts are in fact Agreements.

-Intention to create legal relationship

-Case Laws based on Intention to create legal relationship

-Balfour Vs. Balfour (1919) Merritt v Merritt [1970] Rose & Frank Co. v.
-1. It was held that the 1.
-Mr Merritt's appeal was Crompton Bros [1924] characteristics of the unsuccessful.
-1. The agreement was not agreement was purely and 2.
-When parties are in the process of enforceable by law as parties completely domestic in separating, or are separated, the never intended to create legal nature, Lord Justice Atkin relationship despite being held that when a husband business agreement because it was having honour clause. and a wife enter into an and a wife enter into an does not apply.
+Intention to create legal relationship Case Laws based on Intention to create legal relationship Balfour Vs. Balfour (1919) 1.
+It was held that the characteristics of the agreement was purely and completely domestic in nature, Lord Justice Atkin held that when a husband and a wife enter into an separating, or are separated, the presumption of there being no Rose & Frank Co. v.
+Crompton Bros [1924] 1.
+The agreement was not enforceable by law as parties never intended to create legal relationship despite being business agreement because it was having honour clause.

-111 U • U agreement they never 3.
-The arrangement was sufficiently 2.
-Honour clause: Express intend to create a legal certain to be enforceable, and the statement that an agreement is relationship. paying of the mortgage was ample intended to be binding in 2.
-The agreement was consideration for Mr Merritt's honour only and is therefore outside the scope of promise.
-Mrs Merritt was entitled not legally enforceable. contracts. to the matrimonial home entirely.
+U • U 50 The arrangement was sufficiently 2.
+Honour clause e: Exp ress intend to create a legal certain to be enforceable, and the statement that an agreeme nt is relationship. paying of the mortgage was ample intended to be binding , in 2.
+The agreement was consideration for Mr Merritt's honour or nly and is there fore outside the scope of promise.
+Mrs Merritt was entitled not legall y enfor ceable. contracts. to the matrimonial home entirely.